Linking communities in the U.S. and Guatemala in the global movement for justice and self-determination.

 NISGUA is committed to strengthening the global movement for justice by building connections between movements in the U.S. and Guatemala.
 We ground our work in a commitment to racial justice and the recognition that global systems of oppression impact communities in both the U.S. and Guatemala.

-In the midst of deepening corruption and repression in both countries, we bring an internationalist focus into our U.S. activism while standing alongside Guatemalan communities fighting for justice and self-determination.
+In the midst of deepening corruption and repression in both countries, we bring an internationalist focus into our U.S. activism and diasporic organizing while standing alongside Guatemalan communities fighting for justice and self-determination.
 We work with movements fighting for Indigenous sovereignty and immigrant rights in the U.S. and Guatemala.
 We build connections between movements through tours in the U.S., delegations in Guatemala, horizontal exchanges, webinars, and original media production.

-We increase the impact and reach of our work by organizing people to form part of a rapid response network, ready to respond to requests for action when they arise, connect our partners’ struggles with local organizing, and strengthen networks through in-person gatherings and grassroots fundraising.
+U.S. programs increases the impact and reach of our work by organizing people to form part of a rapid response network, ready to respond to requests for action when they arise, connect our partners’ struggles with local organizing, and strengthen networks through in-person gatherings and grassroots fundraising.

 Silvia Raquec, Migration Program Coordinator for Asociación [...]